B-UMMI/chewBBACA/README.md

 `--cpu` Number of cpus to use

-`-t` (Optional but recommended, contact for new species) taxon name (e.g. Streptococcus agalactiae).
-It will call the taxon-specific file to be used for training prodigal

 `-b` (optional)Blastp full path.
 In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the updated blastp executable

+`--ptf` (Optional but recommended, contact for new species) path to file of prodigal training file to use.

 **Outputs files**: